|

 before the tower was demolished.
 The village school stood directly below it, and soon after the Aberfan disaster the decision was taken to demolish the tower.

-Presumably it was in a poor condition.
+Presumably it was in poor condition.
 Reproduced by kind permission of the Church

 Ysbyty Cynfyn, St.